request-interop/interface/README.md

 # RequestInterop Interface Package

-This package provides interoperable interfaces for encapsulating readable server-side request values, in order to reduce the global mutable state problems that exist with PHP superglobals.
+This package provides interoperable interfaces for encapsulating readable server-side request values in PHP 8.4 or later, in order to reduce the global mutable state problems that exist with PHP superglobals.
 It reflects and refines the common practices of over a dozen different userland projects.

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED",  "MAY", and "OPTIONAL" in this document are to be interpreted as described in [BCP 14][] ([RFC 2119][], [RFC 8174][]).

 ## Interfaces

+This package defines the following interfaces:

+- _Request_ to represent the incoming request.
+- _Upload_ to represent an uploaded file.
+- _Url_ to represent the request URL.
+- _Body_ to represent mutable request or upload body content.
+- _Factory_ to create instances of the above.

+Notes:

-**The interfaces define readable properties, not getter methods.** PHP superglobals are presented as variables and not as functions; using properties instead of methods maintains symmetry with the language.
+- **The interfaces define readable properties, not getter methods.** PHP superglobals are presented as variables and not as functions; using properties instead of methods maintains symmetry with the language.
 In addition, using things like array access and null-coalesce against a property looks more usually idiomatic in PHP than with a getter method; it is the difference between `$request->query['foo'] ?? 'bar'` and `$request->getQuery()['foo'] ?? 'bar'` or `$request->query->get('foo', 'bar')`.

-**The interfaces define property hooks for `get` but not `set`.** The interfaces only guarantee readability; writability is outside the scope of this package.
+- **The interfaces define property hooks for `get` but not `set`.** The interfaces only guarantee readability; writability is outside the scope of this package.

 ### _Request_